What is AI in the automotive industry?

 Manufacturing Quality Control

+Quality is one important part of this process.
 The automotive industry can leverage machine learning, especially around computer vision to improve quality control in automotive manufacturing.
 Classic assembly line inspection by humans has been around for a hundred years, but vision systems based on machine learning are far more capable of detecting quality problems invisible to the human eye, and more efficient at the same time.
 By providing deeper inspection of components throughout the production processes compared to what was possible in the past, total vehicle quality can be improved.
 The combination of a system comprising slightly higher quality in many different component results in an overall significant increase in net quality.

 Supply chain management